(Engelmann) Britton & Rose, Smithsonian Miscellaneous Collections 50: 529, 1908

-O. littoralis plants are low and spreading, but they send branches upright as well.
-The oblong cladodes are 15 cm long or longer.
+O. littoralis plants may be low and spreading, but they send branches upright to 1 m as well.
+The oblong or obicular cladodes are 12-15 cm across the shortest diameter.
 Areoles may be elevated.
-Spines are yellow or pale yellow and may be 1/2-inch long or longer.
+Spines are numerous and yellow or pale yellow and may be 1 cm long or longer.
 There are multiple pale spines over much of the pad surface creating a shaggy look.

 The flowers are yellow and 8 to 12 cm across.
 The red fruit is may be nearly globular or can be oblong.
 Seeds are 4-5 mm in diameter.

 Opuntia littoralis may be hexaploid.